daeh/zotero-markdb-connect/README.md

 ## Installation

 - Download the plugin (the `.xpi` file) from the [latest release](https://github.com/daeh/zotero-markdb-connect/releases/latest)
-- Open Zotero (version 7.x)
+- Open Zotero (version 7.x of 8.x)
 - From `Tools -> Plugins`
 - Select `Install Add-on From File...` from the gear icon ⛭
 - Choose the `.xpi` file you downloaded (e.g. `markdb-connect.xpi`)
 - Restart Zotero

 > [!NOTE]
-> Beginning with `v0.1.0`, _MarkDB-Connect_ will support Zotero 7 exclusively.
-The last release for Zotero 6 is [`v0.0.27`](https://github.com/daeh/zotero-markdb-connect/releases/tag/v0.0.27).
+> The last release for Zotero 6 was [`v0.0.27`](https://github.com/daeh/zotero-markdb-connect/releases/tag/v0.0.27).

 ## Setup

 A markdown file can specify which Zotero item it's linked to using either a [Better BibTeX](https://retorque.re/zotero-better-bibtex/) citekey or a Zotero-Item-Key.
 I recommend using Better BibTeX citekeys when possible.

 1. Using **Better BibTeX citekeys** to link markdown files to Zotero items.
    - This is recommended if you created the markdown notes with [obsidian-citation-plugin](https://github.com/hans/obsidian-citation-plugin), [BibNotes Formatter](https://github.com/stefanopagliari/bibnotes), or [Obsidian Zotero Integration](https://github.com/mgmeyers/obsidian-zotero-integration).

    - The BetterBibTeX citekey can be taken from the filename, YAML metadata, or body of the markdown note.